dmulholl/pyro/readme.md

 * Take Pyro for a test drive with the [quickstart tutorial][2].
 * Learn more about the language by taking the [tour][3].

-Pyro is an experimental language that's still under development --- you should only write the control code for your pacemaker/anti-ballistic missile defence system in it if you're feeling particularly adventurous.
+Pyro is an experimental language that's still under development &mdash; you should only write the control code for your pacemaker/anti-ballistic missile defence system in it if you're feeling particularly adventurous.